 Asthma is a chronic lung disease that makes breathing difficult for nearly 26 million Americans.
 There is no cure for asthma; however, its symptoms are treatable.

 Asthma causes the airways of the lungs to become extra sensitive to some things that you are exposed to in the environment every day.
 Once you breathe in a trigger, your lung airways create extra mucus and swell even more, making it hard to breathe.

 What are the symptoms?

-Symptoms of asthma can range from rather uncomplicated to sever.
+Symptoms of asthma can range from rather uncomplicated to severe.
 You may have rare asthmatic episodes on occasion, mild episodes every now and then, or you may have severe symptoms every day.
-You may experience tightness in your chest, wheezing, shortness of breath or coughing.
+You may experience tightness in your chest, wheezing, shortness of breath, or coughing.
 Your symptoms may be worse at night.
-It’s important that you recognize these signs and discuss them with your provider so you can be symptom free, active and healthy.
+It’s important that you recognize these signs and discuss them with your provider so you can be symptom-free, active, and healthy.

 Asthma risk factors

 A combination of genetics and exposure to certain elements in the environment increases a person’s chances of developing asthma.
 How can you prevent asthma attacks?
 Certain things can make asthma symptoms worse.
 These are called triggers.
 When you are around a trigger, an asthma attack is more likely.

 Pollen, mold, or dust mites.